A Converse Robust-Safety Theorem for Differential Inclusions: Conclusion

 \section{Conclusion}

-In this paper, we solved the converse robust-safety problem for continuous-time systems modeled by differential inclusions.
-Our converse robust-safety theorems are in terms of barrier functions and relax most of the restrictive assumptions made in existing literature such as boundedness of the safety region, smoothness of the system's right-hand side, and uniqueness of solutions.
-Future works pertain to address the considered problem in the more general context of constrained and hybrid systems.
+In this paper, we establish the equivalence between robust safety and the existence of a smooth barrier certificate, in the context of continuous-time systems modeled by differential inclusions.
+Our result requires only continuity of the set-valued dynamics and empty intersection between the closures of the initial and unsafe sets.
+We relax most of the assumptions used in existing literature such as boundedness of the safety region, smoothness of the system's dynamics, and uniqueness of solutions.
+Future works pertain to address the considered problem in the more general context of hybrid dynamical systems.